 He is co-director, editor and cinematographer of a series of short films.
 His work has garnered him an official selection in the Bolder Life Festival for work on Cheyanne’s Story, and his work for Jessica’s Story won for best LGBT film in late September at the 2014 Golden Door International Film Festival.
 His 2013 film, Four Stories About Water, toured throughout the world with the traveling International Uranium Film Festival, and was an official selection of the International Uranium Film Festival in Rio de Janeiro in May of 2014.

 Terese’s short story, “Heartberries,” appears in Carve Magazine; “House Party” in The Yellow Medicine Review.
 An essay is forthcoming in Four Winds.

 Kateri Menominee was a winner in the first Muse Times Two College Poetry Prize and was invited to read her work at Collected Works Bookstore.
 Her chapbook, In Tongues, was published in Salt Press’s Effigies II, edited by Allison Hedge Coke.

 Ruby‘s flash fiction has been selected for Yellow Medicine Review, Spring, 2014.
 Her poetry has been selected for About Place Journal, 2014.
 Ruby will also have an essay in Wild in the Willamette from Oregon State University Press, 2015.
-Ruby is attending a Fellowship Residency at Playa, Summer Lake, OR.
-She also has a scholarship to the Palm Beach Poetry Festival to work with Maurice Manning.
+Ruby attended a Fellowship Residency at Playa, Summer Lake, OR.
+She also received a scholarship to the Palm Beach Poetry Festival to work with Maurice Manning.
 She’s been awarded residencies at the Sitka Island Institute, Jentel, and Hypatia-in-the-Woods,

 Pat won “The Write Now” contest hosted by Flagstaff Live.